 Yesterday, she called me to ask me why is she receiving so many books from me?
 She had no memory of our conversation.

-No matter how healthy she is, it’s very difficult to escape problems with memory issues as she ages.
-Of course, severe memory issues are not inevitable, just like any muscle in your body – the more you use it the less likely you’ll lose it.
+Although she has no other signs of declining health, it’s very difficult to escape problems with memory issues as she ages.
+Of course, serious memory problems are not inevitable.
+Just like any muscle in your body – the more you use it, the less likely you’ll lose it.

 But, there’s no “cure” as of yet for general memory loss.
 The best treatments available today work to slow it down.

-You never know, the problems may be from side effects due to medication they are taking or even dehydration so you want to have that looked into.
+You never know – what seem to be signs of dementia may actually be from medication side effects, certain medical conditions, or even dehydration, so you want to have that looked into.

-No matter if they live at home or an Assisted Living facility – there are things that you can do to make life easier and safer.
+No matter if the aging parent lives at home or in a nursing home or an Assisted Living facility – there are things that you can do to make life easier and safer.

 1. Should I Correct Someone With Memory Loss?

-Whether or not to correct someone with memory problems depends on the severity of the problem.
+Whether or not to correct older adults with memory problems depends on the severity of the problem.

-- If they have been diagnosed with Dementia or Alzheimer’s, then it’s likely not a good idea to try to correct them.
+- If they have been diagnosed with Dementia or Alzheimer’s disease, then it’s likely not a good idea to try to correct them.

 When I interned as an Occupational Therapist, I was living in South Florida.
-As you can probably imagine, the majority of patients in hospitals and rehab centers were elderly – and many of them had mild to severe memory problems.
+The majority of patients in hospitals and rehab centers were elderly – and many of them had mild to severe memory problems.

 The thinking back then was that if the patient said it was 1953 (when it was actually 1990) we were supposed to correct them.
 If they said that their mother was coming to pick them up soon, we were supposed to remind them that their mother had passed away many years ago.

-At the end of the day, it serves no purpose to continuously try to correct someone with any form of slight or severe dementia.
-They aren’t purposely forgetting, their brain function just isn’t what it used to be.
+At the end of the day, it serves no purpose to continuously try to correct someone with any form of dementia, whether slight or severe.
+They aren’t purposely forgetting!
+Their brain function just isn’t what it used to be.
 It is a form of brain injury.

 So, for example: If your mother tells you that the doctor appointment is at 2pm on Thursday – your response could be something like “Oh, I thought it was at 4pm on Wednesday – let me check because I get things mixed up sometimes.“